chandrasg/chandrasg.github.io/files/acm_websci_readme.txt

 For more information/questions about the dataset, please contact Sharath Chandra (chandrasg.github.io)

-The file contains twitter user id, self-reported age, gender and their text-predicted personality trait scores (ope: openness, con: conscientiousness, ext: extraversion, agr: agreeableness, and neu: neuroticism)
+The file contains twitter user id and their text-predicted personality trait scores (ope: openness, con: conscientiousness, ext: extraversion, agr: agreeableness, and neu: neuroticism)

 If using this data set, please cite the following publication: